maxtuzz/iAM/README.md

 # iAM
 A simple, lightweight, SSH session manager tool

-#### For now, install tabulate:
+#### For now, only dependency is tabulate:
 pip install tabulate --user

 #### Status:
-Undergoing heavy development.
-Most of the features work.
-Use in production environment at your own risk.
+Undergoing development.
+Production ready but some features are missing.
+Installation has to be done manually at this point in time.

 ## Abstract
 The goal of this application is to first and formost provide more efficient methodologies of managing SSH sessions.